brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Function](../img/function3.jpg)

 We are no longer limited to searching for any one particular field.
-Lets find a customer by store location age and gender.
+Let us find a customer by store location age and gender.

 ```js
 exports({"customer.age": 65, "customer.gender": "F", "storeLocation": "Denver"})